JPPaixao/dubgen/README.md

 This app was only tested on Windows 10, and requires Python3 (Download here: [python.org](https://www.python.org/downloads/) ).

-After Installing Python3, clone this repository into your device.
+After Installing Python3, clone this repository into your device ([How to Clone GitHub Repository](https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository)).
 Open a Git Bash Terminal on your desired directory (Right Click -> Git Bash Here), and run this command:

 `git clone https://github.com/JPPaixao/dubgen`